Hasosh/hasanevci.github.io/_posts/2024-02-10-Learning-to-Simulate-Complex-Physics-with-Graph-Networks.md

 The central concept of GNs is the ability to propagate information across the edges and nodes of a graph.
 Unlike traditional neural networks that operate on fixed-sized inputs, GNs dynamically adapt to varying graph structures.
 They achieve this through a series of computation steps that involve message-passing and aggregation.
 GNs process information at different levels, starting from individual edges and nodes, then aggregating information at higher levels, ultimately leading to a global understanding of the entire graph.
 The power of GNs lies in their capacity to capture relational inductive biases, making them versatile for various tasks.

-The following sections draw from the insights of Battaglia et al.'s (2018) paper *"Relational inductive biases, deep learning, and graph networks"*.
+The following sections about graph networks draw from the insights of Battaglia et al.'s (2018) paper *"Relational inductive biases, deep learning, and graph networks"*.

 ## GN block